peopledoc/vault-cli/CONTRIBUTING.rst

     $ pytest

-A coverage report will be generatedin the console and HTML.
+A coverage report will be generated in the console and HTML.
 Browse it with:

 .. code-block:: console